Dental Implants in ABQ

-Brian K. Dennis, DDS PC provides dental implant services in Albuquerque, NM.
+Brian K, Dennis, DDS provides dental implants in Albuquerque, NM.
 Call 505-292-1051 to learn more and schedule your appointment.

 The most common type of dental implant, a single tooth implant has three components: the implant itself (a small post or screw that is placed in the jawbone), the abutment, and a crown which is anchored by the abutment.
 This type of implant looks and functions very much like a natural tooth.